ChrisTimperley/Wallace.jl/documentation/tutorials/travelling_salesman_problem.md

 --------------------------------------------------------------------------------

+## The problem

+Could do with a short description of the problem being solved in this tutorial, perhaps along with a diagram of the Berlin-52 map, and links to the .tsp file.

 ## Basic setup
 For this problem, we shall be using a standard evolutionary algorithm, with the components listed below: